18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 3. [Create a blog post](TKTKTTK)
 4. [Learn how to make a pull request](TKTKT)

-It is worth noting: There are many different ways to do any of these steps.
+It is worth noting: There are many different ways to do each of these steps.
 If you have an alternative way of doing any of these steps — or have ways to make this more efficient — please let us know by posting an issue [here](https://github.com/18f/18f.gsa.gov/issues/new).
 (You don't have to know how to code to post an issue, but you do need a Github account.)

 **What you need to get started** a Github account, Terminal, Sublime or another text editing program.
 These instructions are for Macs and Linux-enabled machines.
-If you
+If you are working on Windows, we suggest checking out [this comment](https://github.com/18F/18f.gsa.gov/issues/542#issuecomment-75145417) that was posted to Github that details how to make these instructions work for Windows machines.

 ### How to Set Up A Cloned Repo On Your Desktop ###

-First, you want to log into Github.
+1. First, you want to log into Github.
 Go to [http://www.github.com/login](github.com/login) and sign in with your user name and password.

-Go to Finder and type in Terminal.
+2. Go to Finder and type in Terminal.
 Open the terminal.

 **Most of the next steps are things you only need to do once.
 It seems like a lot, but it's basically getting everything in place so you can do this very easily.
 It will seem like a lot.
 It's one time only.
 Promise.
 There's a little notification when you're done the one-time only stuff.**